jaykibi/pixter/README.md

 **

-Users are current required to sign up in order to upload an image.
+Users are currently required to sign up in order to upload an image.

 ![Alt Text](https://media0.giphy.com/media/j6waPdTZBTfNR19TVJ/giphy.gif)